International

 If the deceased's bank accounts are empty and there are no assets to sell, the relatives can apply for financial assistance from the local municipality's social services (Socialtjänsten).

 • Financial Aid Limit: The municipality will provide a grant to cover a "dignified funeral."
 This is usually tied to the "price base amount" (prisbasbelopp), a standard economic metric in Sweden.
-In 2025, this grant usually covers around 25,000 to 28,000 SEK.
+In 2025, the price base amount is 57,300 SEK, and the funeral grant is typically set at approximately half of this amount, which translates to roughly 25,000 to 28,000 SEK.

 • The Catch: If the family wants extras (like an expensive wake or a premium coffin) that exceed the grant, the family must pay the difference out of pocket.